Deadlines and Fees

 All application materials, including personal statement, writing sample, letters of recommendation, unofficial transcripts, and optional materials, must be submitted online, using the NC State Graduate School online application.
 Hard copies of application materials incorrectly mailed to the History Department will not be reviewed by the admissions committee.
 See the page on admission on the Graduate School web site for complete information, or contact the NC State Graduate School at (919) 515-2872.
 Specific instructions for the History Department are listed below.
 Otherwise follow the instructions on the online application system.
 Visit the Graduate School’s Frequently Asked Questions page or contact the Graduate Programs Assistant with questions about the admissions process.

 History M.A.
 Applicants: Students in the M.A. program choose a historical field (called the “primary field”) in their first year of study and work closely with a faculty advisor, who oversees the thesis and course of study.
-Fields and faculty include: Africa, Ancient, Asia, Europe and Britain, Latin America, Medieval, Middle East, United States, Art History, Environmental, Borderlands, Intellectual, Labor, Legal, Race and Ethnicity, Science and Technology, Women and Gender.
+Fields and faculty include: Africa, Agriculture, Ancient, Asia, Digital History, Europe and Britain, Jewish History, Latin America, Medieval, Middle East, Migration and Immigration, Military, Native American, United States, Art History, Environmental, Food, Borderlands, Labor, Legal, Race and Ethnicity, Science and Technology, Southern, Women and Gender.
 On the Application and Test Information section, under Desired Program / Plan / Subplan, select History-MA.; under Department / Specialty / Concentration, specify your primary field; and under Faculty Advisor(s) / Mentor, identify potential faculty advisors, if any.
 If you are unsure of your primary field or potential faculty advisor, leave the questions blank.

 Public History M.A. and Ph.D.
 Applicants: On the Application and Test Information section, under Desired Program / Plan / Subplan, select Public History-MA or Public History-PhD; under Department / Specialty / Concentration, specify your field: Archival and Records Management (transfer agreement with UNC Chapel Hill), Heritage Studies, Museum Studies, Public Memory, and/or Community History.